uniboi/refracture/README.md

 # typescript-cli-template
 This is intended to be a starter template repo for creating CLI programs with Typescript.
 The template project uses [commander.js](https://github.com/tj/commander.js) as the library for wiring up the CLI commands and comes with Typescript, ESLint and Prettier preconfigured.
+The [ora](https://github.com/sindresorhus/ora) library is also preinstalled for showing spinners.

 ## Getting Started